FTSE drops after see-sawing on EU summit concerns

 "Burberry has reached an inflexion point.
 After more than a decade of restructuring, the cost of sorting out legacy issues and investment in a growth platform is set to fade as both sales and margins accelerate," Liberum said in a note.

-Ex-dividend factors clipped 0.43 point off the FTSE 100 index, with AB Foods (ABF.L) and Investec (INVP.L) both trading without their dividend attractions.
+Ex-dividend factors clipped 0.43 point off the FTSE 100 index, with AB Foods and Investec both trading without their dividend attractions.

 Investec could also be one of three companies to leave the FTSE 100 when the latest quarterly reshuffle of the index is announced after the London market close on Wednesday.

-Inmarsat (ISA.L) and Lonmin (LMI.L) are also expected to be demoted to the FTSE 250 .FTMC.
+Inmarsat and Lonmin are also expected to be demoted to the FTSE 250.

 (Additional reporting by David Brett and Jon Hopkins; Editing by David Cowell)